 a) Social media calendar

 Let us start with the best feature and then work our way back from here.
 Almost everyone that’s used Loomly has had the same reaction, “we love the calendar feature.”
+It eases the process of creating a social media calendar.
 This is what makes Loomly a step above the rest.
 In fact, it’s become so integral to Loomly’s identity that it’s often marketed as a social media calendar tool.

-The master calendar feature lets users oversee multiple social media calendars, calendar views and post summaries.
+The master feature of this social media editorial calendar tool is that it lets users oversee multiple social media calendars, calendar views and post summaries.
 Content such as photos, videos, post templates, notes, and links can also be stored and accessed from the user library.
 Moreover, Loomly offers automated scheduling and publishing options and an analytics system which helps users measure their posts’ performance.

 The cost is one of the primary factors when deciding to make any purchase.
 And when it comes to the value, Loomly has maintained its significant low presence and its price accordingly.
 Their basic plans start at $12 p/m which is quite reasonable as compared to many of their competitors.